flavianmissi/django-extreme-tdd/README.md

 You now know why we need a better cleanup solution.

-##Why don't we do our cleanup on the our own TestCase implementation?
+##Why don't we do the cleanup on our own TestCase implementation?

 One could simply extend unittest.TestCase and add an attribute to keep all objects that were added on a test case and remove then manually, one by one, right?